Remember the Incredible Hulk? The huge, raging green guy in the torn pants?

 Watch yourself and notice how often you experience two layers of pain: the original pain, and shame about being in pain.
 If I’m feeling low or anxious or irritated, I’ll judge myself: “Why am I down today?
 There is no good excuse.”
 “I can’t believe I’m irritated at her.
 I should accept what I can’t change!”
 Do you hear the judgment in these comments?
 This is a form of self-shaming.
 It’s an extra layer of pain.

-You learned to feel bad about feeling bad.
+Over time, you learned to feel bad about feeling bad.
 And I don’t have to tell you how low you can end up feeling once you start telling yourself you shouldn’t feel how you feel: I’m sure you already know.
 It’s utterly futile and puts you in an impossible bind.

 Feeling bad can be good news